Customize tasks

 That's it!
 You can now run with noAddress runtime attribute and it will work as expected.

-Attach GPUs to the instance when running on the Pipelines API(GPU documentation).
-Make sure to choose a zone for which the type of GPU you want to attach is available.
+Attach GPUs to the GCP Batch instance.
+Make sure to choose a zone in which the type of GPU you want is available.

 The types of compute GPU supported are: